Grabosticus/12222190_impressionist-stylegan/README.md

 ```

 ### Running the StyleGAN Training Notebook
-Just run individual notebook cells.
-At the end of the notebook there is a function with which you can save your new StyleGAN weights in the `weights` directory.
+Run the individual notebook cells.
+At the end of the notebook there is a block with which you can save your new StyleGAN weights in the `weights` directory.
 The last section loads the weights of my pretrained StyleGAN (available under `ada_stylegan_64_more_channels.pth` in the **Impressionist Artworks v1.0** GitHub release) and produces a grid image similar to the one found in `model/results`.

 ## Summary
 ### Error Metric: Frechet Inception Distance (FID)